btubbs/gofluff/README.md

     gofluff -ignore comments.exportedval testdata/4.go

-You can ignore a whole class of errors by providing just the parent category:
+You can ignore a whole class of rules by providing just the parent category:

     gofluff -ignore comments testdata/4.go